fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 * `log_uuid_policy` - Enable/disable insertion of policy UUIDs to traffic logs.
 * `log_uuid_address` - Enable/disable insertion of address UUIDs to traffic logs.
 * `log_ssl_connection` - Enable/disable logging of SSL connection events.
+* `gui_rest_api_cache` - Enable/disable REST API result caching on FortiGate.
 * `arp_max_entry` - Maximum number of dynamically learned MAC addresses that can be added to the ARP table (131072 - 2147483647, default = 131072).
+* `ha_affinity` - Affinity setting for HA daemons (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
+* `cmdbsvr_affinity` - Affinity setting for cmdbsvr (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `av_affinity` - Affinity setting for AV scanning (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `wad_affinity` - Affinity setting for wad (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `ips_affinity` - Affinity setting for IPS (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx; allowed CPUs must be less than total number of IPS engine daemons).